Valuing Public Education: a 50 State Record Card, is an evaluation of how well our states and the District of Columbia support public schools.

 You may not always agree with our grades—some you may think are too high and others too low.
 But we hope you will agree with the goals they represent.
 The point after all is to ignite the kind of public debate we have all been longing for, and to spread a message about what we must do to truly improve our public schools.

-You can find our report card and interactive map here.
+You can find our report card here.
 Share it with friends and policymakers.
 By week’s end we will also post individual state report cards on the site for you to check out.

 Here is how you can help: